 - 1. Bing sold merchandise to Bango for \$560,000.
-At the end of the year, Bango still owed Bing \$25,000 for this merchandise. - 2.
+At the end of the year, Bango still owed Bing \$25,000 for this merchandise, although Bango had sold this entire inventory to outside customers. - 2.
 Bango charged rent of \$20,000 to Bing for office space. - 3.
 Licensing fees were paid by Bango to Bing in the amount of \$150,000.

-- (a) Prepare the Statement of Earnings and Retained Earnings for Bing using the equity method of reporting its investment in Bango. - (b) Prepare the Consolidated Statement of Earnings and Retained Earnings for Bing. - (c) Compare the equity method and the consolidation method and discuss any similarities and differences. - (d) If Bing had other subsidiary investments, what other factors would be considered in trying to decide if the consolidation or equity method should be used?
+- (a) Prepare the statement of earnings and retained earnings for Bing using the equity method of reporting its investment in Bango. - (b) Prepare the consolidated statement of earnings and retained earnings for Bing. - (c) Compare the equity method and the consolidation method and discuss any similarities and differences. - (d) If Bing had other subsidiary investments, what other factors would be considered in trying to decide if the consolidation or equity method should be used?

-Answer: Part a - equity method
+Part A-Equity method

-Under the equity method, Bing will include in its net earnings, its proportionate share of the earnings from Bango.
+Under the equity method, Bing will include in its net earnings its proportionate share of the earnings from Bango.
 Any dividends received from Bango during the year would be reported as a reduction of the investment account and not as income.